BeLikeThugi/currency-system/examples/rob/index.md

         successPercentage: 5, // every 100 robs 5 will be sucessful
         replies: ['Programmer', 'Builder', 'Waiter', 'Busboy', 'Chief', 'Mechanic'], // replies
         cooldown: 25 //25 seconds,

-    });
+        maxRob: 1000 // max amount a user can rob , it cant be less than 1000 });
 ```
 ## Example